How do I transfer/copy/move my profiles from one computer to another?

 (Note about Scheduled Tasks) Any Scheduled Tasks are included with the Exported profiles, but may not re-Import properly into the new machine (with problems with credentials being a favorite).
 If you have Scheduling problems, we recommend simply delete the Scheduled Tasks & recreate them on/via the new machine.
 Or, delete the Schedules from the old machine first before Exporting, then simply recreate them on the new machine after Import.

 Do not import profiles from newer to lower versions.
-For example, importing a SyncBackSE V8 profile into SyncBackSE V7 will likely fail.
+For example, importing a SyncBackSE V11 profile into SyncBackSE V8 will likely fail or have issues when the profile is run.
 There is no problem importing profiles from older to newer versions.

 For SyncBackPro & SyncBackSE, you should Force Rescan on any Fast Backup profiles, and Clear History on any Intelligent sync profiles unless you are absolutely sure the contents of the new Source and Destination are already exactly the same on the new PC as they were on the old PC.
 This is not applicable to SyncBackFree, which has no 'memory' included in any profile types